ENG1100 – English Grammar

 The course assumes a good proficiency in written and oral English.

-Two-hour lecture and two-hour group session per week for 13 weeks, 52 hours in all.
+Lectures and group sessions for 13 weeks, 52 hours in all.

 In a 10-credit course you are expected to spend at least 12 hours a week studying for the course.Two of those hours are spent attending lectures, two hours are spent in seminars, and eight hours are free for your own studies.
 These hours should be spent reading, making notes, and completing exercises for the seminars.
 You may also want to spend some of this time working on your writing skills and discussing the course material with other students.